The average cost of upgrading an electrical panel to a 200 AMP service is $1,500 – 2,800.

 Upgrading a panel from 200 to 400 amps, which is typically done in luxury, very large homes, costs between $2,000-4,000

-The material cost of the electric panel itself typically ranges from $300-500.
+The material cost of the electric panel itself typically ranges from $300 to $500.
 A less expensive, popular circuit break brand is Square D by Schneider Electric.
 It costs $127

 It is also recommended to install a whole-house surge protector, because surges that result form lightning and from small usage fluctuations can damage wiring, appliances, and electronics.
 Expect to spend about $150-500

-There may be an additional cost to upgrade your panel to 200 amps.
+There may be an extra cost to upgrade your panel to 200 amps.
 During the installation, your electrician may discover some additional things that may need to be repaired or replaced.

 Costs To Hire An Electrician

 Professional electricians charge anywhere from $55-85/hr for labor.
 It takes an average of 8-10 hours to complete the upgrade, without any major complications.